Coastal & Tropical Design Trends Continue in Popularity

 This dining room, from the same collection as the etagere in the photo above, also has a coastal feeling.
 Note the combination of light and dark woods and the lattice design on the wooden chair backs and on the etageres.
 The lovely orchid centerpiece and colored glass also contribute to the coastal feeling.

 I saw this new bedroom furniture at another showroom.
 The bamboo posts and details on the bed and nightstands has a distinctly tropical feeling.
 With the addition of the blue and white bedding, aqua lamps, and large palm, there is a very tropical/coastal flair to this inviting bedroom.

 This beautiful silk orchid is so lifelike it even has some leaves that look like they’re starting to die!
 I love orchids, but it’s so hard to keep them in bloom.
 A few orchids or other tropical silk plants placed strategically in a room create a lovely tropical/coastal mood.

 This attractive tropical arrangement will look elegant and graceful for many years.
 It’s uncanny how realistic the new silk plants and flowers have become.
 Even the “water” looks real.

 Another stunning silk orchid.
 Adding two or three of these to your home will definitely contribute to a tropical/coastal environment without having to make huge changes in your decor.

-More Trends on the Horizon . . .
+More Trends to Come . . .